Conditions We Treat

 Depending on the health of your eye and your prescription strength, you may be a good candidate for contact lens wear.
 Daily disposable contact lenses are gaining popularity for their comfort and convenience.
 Schedule a complete eye exam to determine if you are a good candidate for contact lens wear.

 Many eye conditions begin rather silently with no actual symptoms, yet can be detected fairly early by a thorough and comprehensive dilated eye exam.
 Further, many eye conditions, when caught and treated early, can help prevent more serious vision loss later in life.
 Additionally, occasionally the comprehensive eye exam will reveal hints of other systemic problems, such as high blood pressure, high cholesterol, or diabetes mellitus.
 The American Academy of Ophthalmology recommends a baseline evaluation at age 40, even in the absence of any eye related symptoms.
-The frequency of further exams depend on your general health, current eye health, and your specific family history of eye health.
+The frequency of further exams depends on your general health, current eye health, and your specific family history of eye health.